-Both IDEs are free for individual use and have lots of proponents in the developer world, but which one wins in a head-to-head, IntelliJ vs Eclipse?
-Having a notion of both IDEs’ strong and weak points allows you to determine which is best for your shop.
+Both IDEs are free for individual use.
+They have lots of proponents in the developer world, but which one wins in a head-to-head, IntelliJ vs Eclipse?
+Having a notion of both IDEs’ strengths and weaknesses allows you to determine which is best for your shop.

 Eclipse comes up on top when it comes to having a light touch on your system resources.
-IntelliJ requires 2 GB minimum of RAM and at least 2.5 GB of disk space for install and cache space.
-Meanwhile, Eclipse requires a minimum of .5 GB RAM and 300 MB disk and cache space, although it does better with a little more resources.
+The IDE requires a minimum of .5 GB RAM and 300 MB disk and cache space.
+If resources are a priority at your shop, consider going with Eclipse.
 If resources are a priority at your shop, consider going with Eclipse.

 Writing the code is only part of a developer’s tasks.
 After you complete your work, you still get to wait for the code to compile or a build to finish.
 The less time you have to sit around and wait for your code to finish processing, the better; efficiency is a key factor when you shop around for a killer IDE.
 Short builds and compiles means more free time to focus on the next task.